This post has been updated with new links and fresh content. 🙂

 - Including attributes from a supplemental feed

-So, let’s go over a few ways you can use these different ways of applying feed rules to actually improve your product feed and Google Shopping campaigns.
+So, let’s go over a few ways you can use these different ways to apply feed rules to actually improve your product feed and Google Shopping campaigns.

 One way you can use feed rules is to fill in missing data requirements in your product feed.
 For example, if I were missing a required attribute like “brand,” I could go to “Create Rule” and I could then set this as a static value if my store only carries one brand–or I could map to another attribute in the dropdown: